 Travellers should be alert to political demonstrations.
 In October 2013, the creation of a new state, Telangana, has resulted in demonstrations and strikes in Andhra Pradesh, including Hyderabad.
 Travellers are strongly advised to avoid all political demonstrations.

 Travellers should monitor their surroundings and local media carefully.
 Travellers should also be alert to the risk of stampede in crowded places.

 Women travellers should exercise caution when travelling in India.
-Sexual assaults on women travellers in Delhi, Agra and Madyha Pradesh were reported since the beginning 2013.
+Sexual assaults on women travellers in Delhi, Agra, Kolkata and Madyha Pradesh were reported since the beginning 2013.
 Women should consider not travelling alone where possible.

 We advise against all travel to rural areas of Jammu and Kashmir other than Ladakh; all travel in the immediate vicinity of the border with Pakistan, other than at Wagah; and all travel in Manipur.
 We advise against all but essential travel to Srinagar and Imphal.

 Beware of the risk of street crime and take precautions to improve your personal security .Take particular care to safeguard your passport and credit/ATM cards, particularly when travelling by bus and train.
 There has been an increase in handbag snatching in major urban centres.

 Walking alone in remote areas or along beaches is dangerous.

 A photocopy of your passport, Indian visa and flight ticket should be kept separately from the originals when travelling.

 Women should use caution when travelling in India.
 Recent